-Bill Summary: Specifies that a delinquent child is a child 11 years of age or older who has committed a delinquent act.
+Bill Summary: The substitute expands the definition of "Child in need of services" by including a child younger than 11 years of age who has committed an act that would be delinquent if committed by a child 11 years of age or older.
+Specifies that a delinquent child is a child 11 years of age or older who has committed a delinquent act.
 Currently, there is no minimum age for a child to be adjudicated delinquent.
-The bill provides that if a juvenile younger than 11 years of age is found to have committed a delinquent act, the juvenile shall not be proceeded upon as delinquent; however, the court may make any orders of disposition authorized for a child in need of services or a child in need of supervision.
+The bill provides that if a juvenile younger than 11 years of age is alleged to have committed an act that would be delinquent if committed by a child 11 years of age or older, the juvenile shall not be proceeded upon as delinquent; however, the court may make any orders of disposition authorized for a child in need of services or a child in need of supervision.
 The bill also provides that any funding that is available to provide services to a child 11 years of age or older who is proceeded upon as delinquent shall also be made available to a child younger than 11 years of age who is found to have committed a delinquent act in order to provide such child the same services.
-The bill includes in the definition of "child in need of services" a child younger than 11 years of age who has committed a delinquent act.